 2. Start simple or simply start.

 Want to make a ‘start’?
 And by that I mean, do you feel adding exercise into your week would benefit your physical and mental health?
 Then just start.
 It’s as simple and as complicated as that.
-Start by making a phone call or writing an email to that exercise provider you’ve been following online for 6 months and get answers to your biggest questions or concerns.
-Start by signing up to an intro offer.
+Start by signing up to an intro offer or booking yourself into a class.
 Start by pulling out your workout clothes so they’re ready for you to use.
-Start by putting a pair of sneakers on first thing in the morning.
+Start with a friend so you can support each other in getting started.
 Start with exercise you are somewhat familiar with.
-Start with a friend so you can support each other in getting started.
+Start by making a phone call to your exercise provider and getting answers to your biggest questions or concerns.

-EXTRA TIP: If you’ve set a minimum, like mentioned in tip #1, you’ll likely find making a start a lot less overwhelming!
+EXTRA TIP #1: If you’ve set a minimum, like mentioned in tip #1, you’ll likely find making a start a lot less overwhelming!

 3. Don’t rely on motivation.